Spring Budget 2024: What are the Real Estate tax measures?

 - Abolition of the Furnished Holiday Lettings tax regime.
 This will take effect from 6th April 2025 eliminating the tax advantages for landlords who let short term furnished holiday properties over those who let residential property to longer term tenants.
 Further draft legislation is needed and this will be published in due course.

 It should also be noted that the government has confirmed that it has no plans to make any changes to the SDLT rules in relation to mixed use properties.
-This was one of the two areas considered in the 2022 consultation along with the MDR (the government’s response to the consultation can be found here).
+This was one of the two areas considered in the 2022 consultation along with the MDR (you can read the government’s response to the consultation).
 They have stated that no changes to mixed use properties are planned.

 Certain Business Rates measures were also introduced.
 From 1st April 2024 the Empty Property Relief (EPR) ‘reset period’ will be extended from six weeks to thirteen weeks in England.
 This means that once the initial EPR ends, the property would not become eligible for another EPR unless the property is occupied for the increased thirteen-week period.
 They are aiming to reduce the financial incentive to avoid business rates on empty properties through “box shifting” (an artificial occupation where items are moved into a building solely to satisfy the reset period and allow EPR to be claimed once more).